mingxiaoh/chainer_for_rebase/README.md

 ```sh
 $ python setup.py install
 ```
-ideep4py has been splitted from Chainer, you need to install ideep4py:
+ideep4py has been splitted from Chainer, so you also need to install ideep4py:
 ```sh
 $ pip install ideep4y
 ```